 Signed in as:

 Healing Together Solutions, LLC aims to be the Premier Mental Health therapy resource in the Metro Atlanta and Gwinnett County areas.
-The vision is to create a safe, compassionate, and empowering environment to assist individuals who are experiencing co-occurring, trauma, depression, anxiety or stress disorders.
-Together, therapist and client will foster a nurturing and safe environment that is culturally competent, confidential, professional, and stigma free.
+The vision is to create a safe, compassionate, and empowering environment to assist individuals who are experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders.
+Together, the therapist and client will foster a nurturing and safe environment that is culturally competent, confidential, professional, and stigma free.

-Sharlene is an experienced mental health counselor who utilize integrity, ethics, and respect to serve the metro Atlanta and Gwinnett areas offering therapy to individuals experiencing co-occurring, trauma, depression, anxiety and stress disorders.
+Sharlene is an experienced mental health counselor who utilizes integrity, ethics, and respect to serve the metro Atlanta and Gwinnett areas offering therapy to individuals experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders.

-Through therapy, Sharlene has serviced the emotional and behavioral needs of individuals experiencing depression, anxiety, and stress disorders in the community for over 6 years.
-Utilizing her experience as a mental health counselor, Sharlene have spoken at conferences for the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) on topics of Co-Occurring Disorder, Trauma, and Suicide.
+Through therapy, Sharlene has serviced the emotional and behavioral needs of individuals experiencing postpartum, depression, co-occurring, trauma, and anxiety disorders in the community for over 6 years.
+Utilizing her experience as a mental health counselor, Sharlene has spoken at conferences for the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) on topics Co-Occurring Disorder, Trauma, and Suicide.
+DeKalb and Gwinnett Counties Board of Health on topics of diabetes and depression and postpartum.

-Therapy is an opportunity for individuals experiencing co-occurring, trauma, depression, anxiety, and stress disorders to gain insight and awareness into the emotional and psychological need of oneself in a safe space.
+Therapy is an opportunity for individuals experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders to gain insight and awareness into the emotional and psychological needs of oneself in a safe space.

-Co-occurring, trauma, depression, anxiety, and stress disorders, can affect relationships.
-For this reason, therapy can be a safe space for couples to identify and share each others needs.
+Postpartum, co-occurring, trauma, depression, and anxiety disorders, can affect relationships.
+For this reason, therapy can be a safe space for couples to identify and share each other's needs.
 Couple therapy opens the door to the ability to see and hear each other in a safe and nonjudgmental environment.

 Searching for a healthy partner does not happen by chance.
 It starts with recognizing the belief system and patterns that each person carries.
-Therapy is a tools to assist individuals who are experiencing co-occurring, trauma, depression, anxiety, and stress disorders, learn to become a healthy partner.
+Therapy is a tool to assist individuals who are experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders, learn to become a healthy partner.

-Sharlene is a author who has written for Chicken Soup for the Soul.
-Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage, and Inspire Women.
+Sharlene is an author who has written for Chicken Soup for the Soul.
+Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage and Inspire Women.

 Upjourney Article: What to Say to Someone Who Is Dying?

-Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.
+Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics like Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.
+DeKalb and Gwinnett Boards of Health on topics, diabetes, and depression, and postpartum.

 Feeling connected and seen is fuel for the soul.
-Group therapy opens the door for each person to be validate and supported in a safe environment.
-Co-occurring, trauma, depression, anxiety, and stress disorders, are some disorders that affects an individual ability to be seen
+Group therapy opens the door for each person to be validated and supported in a safe environment.
+Postpartum, co-occurring, trauma, depression, and anxiety disorders, are some disorders that affect an individual ability to be seen

-Sharlene passion is to help promote freedom and acceptance for all individuals who are looking to find love and acceptance for themselves beyond the stigma, shame, and guilt of yesterday.
-Believing in the rights of all, Sharlene approach to psychotherapy is focused on the therapeutic relationship and strong co-creating environment of safety and support.
+Sharlene's passion is to help promote freedom and acceptance for all individuals who are looking to find love and acceptance for themselves beyond the stigma, shame, and guilt of yesterday.
+Believing in the rights of all, Sharlene's approach to psychotherapy is focused on the therapeutic relationship and strong co-creating environment of safety and support.

 Sharlene started her career at Northside Hospital Behavioral Health Out-Patient as a counselor for 6 years.
-There Sharlene gained experience working with clients who experienced co-occurring, trauma, depression, anxiety, and stress disorders.
-Utilizing her experience, Sharlene believes, self-identity is formed by the relationships built, along with an individual beliefs system received by their loved ones.
-Sometimes developing into dysfunction, chaos, and communication barriers that affects an individual relationships with others and themselves.
-In addition to starting her career at Northside Hospital Behavioral Health Out-Patient, Sharlene has presented for the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) on subjects of Co-occuring Disorder, Trauma, and Suicide.
+There Sharlene gained experience working with clients who experienced postpartum, co-occurring, trauma, depression, and anxiety disorders.
+Utilizing her experience, Sharlene believes, self-identity is formed by the relationships built, along with an individual belief system received by their loved ones.
+Sometimes developing into dysfunction, chaos, and communication barriers that affect individual relationships with others and themselves.
+In addition to starting her career at Northside Hospital Behavioral Health Out-Patient, Sharlene has presented for the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) on subjects of Co-occurring Disorder, Trauma, and Suicide.
+DeKalb and Gwinnett Counties Board of Health on topics diabetes and depression, and postpartum.

 The goal of therapy is to gain self-awareness and emotional intelligence by examining the triggers.
-By identifying the triggers, individuals are able to develop healthy tools to support healthy decision making.
-Being apart of the change and healing, is an important position Sharlene take very seriously.
+By identifying the triggers, individuals can develop healthy tools to support healthy decision making.
+Being apart of the change and healing is an important position Sharlene takes very seriously.
 Sharlene completed my BS at Liberty University in Psychology and MS at Walden University in Mental Health Counseling.
+Sharlene received her Clinical Trauma Professional certification through the International Association of Trauma Professionals.

-Sharlene mission is to aid in the emotional and psychological development of individuals experiencing co-occurring, trauma, depression, anxiety, and stress disorders.
+Sharlene's mission is to aid in the emotional and psychological development of individuals experiencing postpartum, co-occurring, trauma, depression, and anxiety disorders.
 By being a committed advocate to individuals, couples, and the community, Sharlene is a champion for Mental Health therapy through providing prevention, education, and counseling.

-Through therapy, Sharlene promises to be there for you every step of your journey, as you grow and heal from co-occurring, trauma, depression, anxiety, and stress disorders.
+Through therapy, Sharlene promises to be there for you every step of your journey, as you grow and heal from postpartum, co-occurring, trauma, depression, and anxiety disorders.

-Sharlene focus is to help individuals, couples, and the community heal and become aware of their inner strengths creating wholeness.
-This can be achieve by having a neutral and safe space and a customized treatment plan.
+Sharlene's focus is to help individuals, couples, and the community heal and become aware of their inner strengths creating wholeness.
+This can be achieved by having a neutral and safe space and a customized treatment plan.

 For many, learning to go beyond your stress limits is a right of passage, handed down through generations.
-Unmanaged emotions can lead to co-occurring, trauma, anxiety, depression, and other painful and emotional challenges.
-As your therapist, Sharlene, will work with you to utilize Cognitive Behavioral Therapy to develop healthy tools and skills to address your anxiety, stress and depression.
-Therapy is a tool that can effectively assist you as you get to know yourself better, and identify and manage with your emotions
+Unmanaged emotions can lead to postpartum, co-occurring, trauma, anxiety, depression, and other painful and emotional challenges.
+As your therapist, Sharlene will work with you to utilize Cognitive Behavioral Therapy to develop healthy tools and skills to address your anxiety, stress, and depression.
+Therapy is a tool that can effectively assist you as you get to know yourself better and identify and manage your emotions

 Many individuals experience symptoms associated with painful and traumatic circumstances.
-Co-occurring, trauma, anxiety, depression, and stress disorders are a few emotions that can linger post traumatic events.
+Postpartum, co-occurring, trauma, anxiety, and depression disorders are a few emotions that can linger post traumatic events.
 Through therapy, Sharlene can assist you as you learn to overcome or manage those symptoms and move into the healing process

 Relationship therapy can be beneficial to couples who are looking to strengthen their emotional connection.
 Therapy sessions are held with both individuals in a supportive place to discuss issues and solutions as couples strengthen their relationships.